Counties Manukau Health Needs Assessment & Service Co-ordination (NASC)

 All referrals are screened and prioritised according to the Ministry of Health risk framework.
 If the referral is urgent, a Needs Assessor would be in contact with the client within 1-2 working days.

-For over 65 years NASC - providing the client gives consent to be referred, a health professional, friend, family/whanau or the client themselves can make a referral to NASC.
-Please use the NASC referral form below.
+For over 65 years NASC - providing the client gives consent to be referred, a health professional, friend, family/whaanau or the client themselves can make a referral to NASC.
+Please refer via eReferrals or Care Connect.

-Long-Term Support Services - Chronic Health Conditions [LTS-CHC was IFP] - Applications are received by the NASC Service and are screened for eligibility using National and Regional guidelines.
+Long-Term Support - Chronic Health Conditions [LTS-CHC, previously IFP] - Applications are received by the NASC Service and are screened for eligibility using National and Regional guidelines.

-For Long-Term Support Service - Chronic Health Conditions people aged 16-64 years with a long-term chronic health condition can be referred to NASC by a health professional.
-It is essential the Long-Term Support Service - Chronic Health Conditions application form is completed when making a referral.
-Please use the LTS-CHC referral form below.
+For Long-Term Support - Chronic Health Conditions people aged 16-64 years with a long-term chronic health condition can be referred to NASC by a health professional.
+It is essential the Long-Term Support - Chronic Health Conditions application form is completed when making a referral.
+Please refer via eReferrals or Care Connect.

-Household Management Support - to receive long-term publicly funded Household Management [HHM] assistance clients must meet the eligibility criteria and are required to hold a current Community Services Card.
-For clients who do not meet the eligibility criteria for publicly funded HHM support these services can be purchased by the client through private providers [see the useful links below or view the Yellow Pages in the telephone book or via their website http://yellow.co.nz/].
-For short-term HHM assistance may be provided for up to 6 weeks, if the clients meet the eligibility criteria.
+Household Management Support - to receive long-term publicly-funded Household Management [HHM] assistance clients must meet the eligibility criteria and are required to hold a current Community Services Card.
+For clients who do not meet the eligibility criteria for publicly-funded HHM support these services can be purchased by the client through private providers [see the useful links below or view the Yellow Pages in the telephone book or via their website http://yellow.co.nz/].
+Short-term HHM assistance may be provided for up to 6 weeks, if the clients meet the eligibility criteria.

 Information for clients

-- A comprehensive interRAI Needs Assessment may take up two hours; you are welcome to have family/whanau/friend and/or an interpreter with you during this assessment.
-This may be by including informal support through your family, friends and community services or by contracted services through one of the Counties Manukau Health contracted home support service providers, residential care facilities, or if you do not meet the criteria for publicly funded services the Needs Assessor will be able to discuss private payer options with you.
+- A comprehensive interRAI Needs Assessment may take up to two hours; you are welcome to have family/whaanau/friend and/or an interpreter with you during this assessment.
+If you do not meet the criteria for publicly-funded services, the Needs Assessor will be able to discuss private payer options with you.

 The NASC process consists of:

-Completing an assessment using the interRAI assessment tool which identifies your current abilities, resources, goals and needs the individual or carer/whanau
+Completing an assessment using the interRAI assessment tool which identifies your current abilities, resources, goals and needs of the individual or carer/whaanau

-The needs assessment will identify what your needs are and then establish the natural, informal, funded and non-funded support services that are available to meet the needs.
+The needs assessment will identify what your needs are and then establish the natural/informal (family/ whaanau and friends), funded and non-funded support services that are available to meet the needs.

 Allocating a package of care considering cultural and spiritual requirements identified in the assessment, the service and eligibility criteria, with the aim of maximising your independence and maintaining your safety in the community.